 The bridge provides key access for thousands of vehicles which transport 500,000 tonnes of cargo to and from the Port of Workington each year.

 Weight restrictions limiting the flow of traffic to just one-way are in place because of the bridge’s current state.
 The major investment will restore traffic in both directions.

 The multi-million-pound railway bridge replacement is being delivered in partnership with Cumbria County Council, the Cumbria Local Enterprise Partnership and Allerdale Borough Council, and will make Siddick bridge fit for the future.

 - A new pre-cast concrete bridge deck being installed

 - A new pedestrian and service bridge built north of the existing bridge

 - A temporary level crossing will be installed across the railway to allow continued access to the Port of Workington throughout construction.

 When will work take place?

-- Work will be undertaken to divert cables and pipes in the existing bridge
+- Work was undertaken to divert cables and pipes in the existing bridge

 - A new footbridge will be built next to the existing bridge